I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/printoem/ns-printoem-_simulate_caps_1.md

 </tr>
 </table>

+`dwNumberOfCopies`

+Specifies the maximum number of copies the spooler can handle.

+`dwCollate`

+Specifies whether the spooler supports collation.
+A value of 1 indicates that the spooler supports collation, and a value of 0 indicates that it does not.

+`dwNupOptions`

+Is a bitmask representing the various numbers of document pages the printer can print on a physical page.
+The least significant bit represents 1 document page per page, the next bit represents 2 document pages per page, the next bit represents 3 document pages per physical page, and so on.
+For example, 0x0000810B indicates that the spooler supports 1, 2, 4, 9, and 16 document pages per physical page.

 ## Remarks
 The <b>IPrintCoreUI2::QuerySimulationSupport</b> method uses this structure to report the spooler's level of simulation support to a user-interface plug-in.